Energy-Pathways-Group/GLOceanKit/docs/classes/netcdffile.md

 > ```
 > will delete any existing file and create a new file.

+---

 ## Global Attributes

+---

 ### `attributes`
 > A `containers.Map` type that contains the key-value pairs of all global attributes in the NetCDF file.
+This is intended to be *read only*.
+If you need to add a new attribute to file, use [`addAttribute`](#addattribute).
 >
 > Usage
 > ```matlab
 > model = ncfile.attributes('model');
 > ```

+---

 ### `addAttribute(name,value)`
 > Adds a global attribute to the NetCDF file.